 Where we work

-ZOA Burundi works with conflict and natural disaster affected populations in remote areas, especially smallholder farmers, youth, vulnerable households and primary schools.
+ZOA Burundi works with conflict and natural disaster affected populations.
+We target especially vulnerable farmer households, youth and primary schools.

 We work in the following sectors: